Yogesh-K-Matkar/react_concept_react_app/README.md

    a.
 Block scope means the variable value is limited to the block in which it is defined.

    b.
-It can be re-assigned and re-declared within the same datatype value, assigning different datatype value is not allowed.
+It can be re-assigned and re-declared/redefine of value is not allowed.

    1.3. const keyword type variable.

    a.
 Block scope means the variable value is limited to the block in which it is defined.

    b.
-It can be re-assigned and re-declared within the same datatype value, assigning different datatype value is not allowed.
+It can be re-assigned and re-declared/redefined of value is not allowed.

    (Imp:- let and const are same and maximum used for runtime errors)